AI-READI/pyfairdatatools/docs/modules/validate.md

 | ------ | ------------- | -------- | ------------------------------------------ |
 | Object | {}            | yes      | Data object following the required schemas |

-More information about the required data can be found in the [README](../schemas/README.md) schema.
+More information about the required data can be found in the [README](https://github.com/AI-READI/pyfairdatatools/blob/main/pyfairdatatools/schemas/readme.schema.json) schema.

-You can the hosted validator [here](https://www.jsonschemavalidator.net/s/aNSmlcv1) if you want a better understanding or visualization of the schema for the input.
+You can host the validator [here](https://www.jsonschemavalidator.net/s/qGe6d1wH) if you want a better understanding or visualization of the schema for the input.

 #### Returns